 In February 2012, the Compensation Committee decided that as a general matter, the Compensation Committee would plan to make compensatory equity grants a maximum of four times a year on January 1, March 1, June 1 and September 1.
 As necessary to meet business needs, the Compensation Committee or the Board may grant equity awards outside of these regularly scheduled dates.
-The Compensation Committee followed this schedule in 2014 and made equity grants to Messrs.
-Fitzpatrick and Smith effective on January 1, 2014 and to all of our named executive officers effective on March 1, 2014.
-The equity grants to all of our named executive officers awarded in lieu of all or part of their target cash bonus under the 2014 bonus plan were granted effective on June 1, 2014.
+Our Compensation Committee followed this schedule in 2016 and made equity grants to each of our named executive officers on March 1, 2016.